coolshark404/coolshark404.github.io/_posts/2021-01-27-some-problems-in-git.md

 ---
 layout: post
-title: Some problems i have to use git
+title: Some problems when i have to use git
 date:  2021-01-27
 tags: Linux
 ---

 ### Pull a old git repository in a new computer

 `git init`